Open Bible Data Home About News OET Key

 מֵעָיו֙ עֶ֣שֶׁת שֵׁ֔ן מְעֻלֶּ֖פֶת סַפִּירִֽים

-Here, the woman compares the man’s belly to a plate of ivory covered with sapphires.
-Both ivory and sapphires are very beautiful.
-By comparing the man’s belly a plate of ivory covered with sapphires she is saying that the man’s belly looks beautiful and is probably also trying to indicate the specialness or uniqueness of his appearance since ivory and sapphires were rare and costly.
-If it would be helpful to your readers, you could express the meaning with a simile or you could state the meaning plainly.
-Alternate translation: “his belly is beautiful and precious” or “his belly is handsome”
+Here the woman is speaking of the man’s belly as if it was a plate of ivory covered with sapphires.
+By making this comparison, she is saying that the man’s belly looks especially attractive since ivory and sapphires were not only rare and costly but also quite beautiful.
+If it would be helpful to your readers, you could state the meaning plainly.
+Alternate translation: [his belly is beautiful and precious] or [his belly is handsome]

 מֵעָיו֙